gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 cd ~/.ssh/
 ssh-keygen -t rsa
 ```
 You will be asked to name the file.
 The convention is: *id_rsa_xxx* .
 Where 'xxx' is something you can choose.
+It might be *id_rsa_coda*.
 Next step is to choose a password to encrypt the private key.
 Choose a strong password and save the password in your password manager.
 Remember, if you lose your password you lose the access to your VPS.

 You have successfully generated two files on your local machine.